jflamy/owlcms4/docs/OBS.md

 ## 4. Setup Monitor 2 for OBS

 Setup the second screen to include OBS and whatever owlcms screens you would like to monitor.
-We suggest that you monitor both the live
+We suggest that you monitor the scoreboard or the lifting order screen to see in advance who needs to be brought in the spotlight.

-The second browser should show the publicresults screen, so you can confirm that it tracks the current lifter and decisions and time correctly.

 ![OBS_screenshot](img/ZoomVideo/OBS_screenshot.png)

 ## 5 Create the Scenes